PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 b) Circular directions for an ipsi/contra-oriented model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **(Describe the circular directions for each plane under this model.
-Also describe these directions in terms of movement across the top of the circle.)
+Also describe these directions in terms of movement across the top of the circle.)**

 .. warning::
     A set of similar diagrams to those introduced in the planes & axes section, but this time with one plane highlighted in each image along with its normal vector, shown for clarity.
-Include diagrams for each hand moving in the 'same' direction.
+Include diagrams for each hand moving in the 'same' direction (e.g. both moving contralaterally from top of circle).

+.. _notes_comments:

 Notes
 ~~~~~